mckennapsean/dissertation/content/07-reflect.md

-His typical study involves several dozen observations, and approximately 10,000 to 100,000 variables.
+His typical study involves several dozen observations, and approximately 10,000 to 100,000 variables, where each variable is a measurement of expression from a gene or exon and observations across different brain regions and subjects.
-\al{why so many? need to explain brain regions x genes}
 The state-of-the-art approach for studying the correlation of gene expression is weighted gene co-expression network analysis (WGCNA) [@langfelder2008wgcna; @oldham2008functional; @winden2009organization].